Mean Value for Random Ideal Lattices: Introduction

 }

 The best value of $\eta$ in Theorem \ref{th:main} depends on the availability of subconvexity bounds of the Dedekind zeta functions on the critical line.
-The currently available bounds \cite{PY23} are sufficient to prove any value of $\eta<1/12$.
-See the discussion in Section \ref{ss:subconvexity} for the exact subconvexity results used. { Under the Generalized Riemann Hypothesis, one can presumably show $\eta$ arbitrarily close to $1/4$. } It must be noted that using only convexity bounds is not sufficient for showing $\eta >0$ Furthermore, we do not expect this behaviour of the error term to be easily observed in small degrees, since in our estimates we demand $\log (\deg K)$ to grow large enough.
+The currently available bounds \cite{PY23} are sufficient to prove any value of $\eta<1/12$. { Under the Generalized Riemann Hypothesis, one can presumably show $\eta$ arbitrarily close to $1/4$. } It must be noted that using only convexity bounds is not sufficient for showing $\eta >0$.

+Furthermore, we do not expect this behaviour of the error term to be easily observed in small degrees, since in our estimates we demand $\log (\deg K)$ to grow large enough.